 ANTC8 is only applicable for a BS that supports UTRA, E-UTRA and NR.
 ANTC8 is constructed using the following method:

-If the rated total output power and total number of supported carriers are not simultaneously supported in multi-RAT operations, two instances of ANTC8 shall be generated using the following values for rated total output power and the total number of supported carriers:

-1) The rated total output power and the reduced number of supported carriers at the rated total output power in multi-RAT operations

-2) The reduced rated total output power at the total number of supported carriers in multi-RAT operations and the total number of supported carriers.

-If the rated total output power and total number of supported carriers are not simultaneously supported in multi-RAT operations, tests that use ANTC8 shall be performed using both instances 1) and 2) of ANTC8 except if the reduced number of supported carriers is 4 or more, only instance 1) of ANTC8 shall be used.

 - The Base Station RF Bandwidth shall be the declared maximum Base Station RF Bandwidth for non-contiguous operation.
 The Base Station RF Bandwidth consists of one sub-block gap and two sub-blocks located at the edges of the declared maximum Base Station RF Bandwidth.